Shinji Okazaki: International career

 In June 2014, Okazaki was selected in the Japan's squad for the 2014 FIFA World Cup.
 In the team's third group match, a 4–1 defeat to Colombia, he scored Samurai Blue's only goal with a header in the 45th minute.

 Okazaki was included in Japan's squad for the 2015 AFC Asian Cup and scored in a 4–0 defeat of Palestine during the group stage.

-In March 2016 Okazaki was presented with a commemorative shirt with 100 on the back in a presentation to celebrate his 100th international appearance for Japan.
+In March 2016, Okazaki was presented with a commemorative shirt with 100 on the back in a presentation to celebrate his 100th international appearance for Japan.

-Okazaki is currently the top active Japan national team goalscorer and third all-time in team history with 50 international goals.
+Okazaki last played for the national team in a 1-1 draw against Ecuador at the 2019 Copa América.
+Okazaki ended his career as Japan's third all-time goalscorer with 50 international goals.

 Managerial career

 Okazaki co-founded the German football club Basara Mainz in the 2014–15 season when he was a player of Mainz 05.
 Now he serves as the club adviser.
 The club is run by the other co-founder, Takashi Yamashita, former player of Mainz's reserve team Mainz 05 II.
 Basara Mainz started in tier 11 of the German football league system.
 It was promoted to tier 6, Verbandsliga Südwest, in 2019.